LukaszKopyrski/blog/README.md

 Please do not use real personal information.

-All data is stored locally on your machine and is not hosted or transmitted to any external server.
+All data is stored locally on your machine and is not hosted or transmitted to any external servers.

 Demo account credentials are available in this README file.